Minimal length: A source of quantum non-locality: Abstract

 \section{Abstract}

-The narrow and subtle difference between the Hilbert spaces of operators corresponding to the purely quantum mechanical momentum and the generalized momentum that includes minimal length effects is polished.
-Additionally, the existence of complex numbers in quantum mechanics may be justifiable as a consequence of minimal length.
+The narrow and subtle difference between the Hilbert spaces of operators corresponding to the canonical momentum and the generalized momentum that includes minimal length effects is polished.
+Consequently, complex eigenvalues may be allowed for the canonical momentum operator due to the existence of minimal length.
 A novel quantum entanglement generation is also reported indicating the power of theories including a minimal length in enriching the current understanding of quantum non-locality.